Neo-classicism, masques and an execution site: The history and beauty of Banqueting House

 For more of Metro Girl’s history blog posts, click here.

-Posted on 9 October 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, Banqueting House, history, Inigo Jones, King Charles I, King James I of England, Peter Paul Reubens, Whitehall.
+Posted on 9 Oct 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, history, Inigo Jones, Jacobean, King Charles I, King James I of England, Open House London.
 Bookmark the permalink.
 15 Comments.